Church Communications Blog

-Let’s be real.
-Keeping up with church social media can feel like a full-time job… on top of your actual full-time job.
+Let's be real.
+Keeping up with church social media can feel like a full-time job...on top of your actual full-time job.

 You know your church has great things going on...events, stories, opportunities to grow.
 But getting that out to your congregation (and beyond) in a way that actually connects?
 That's where it gets tricky.

-The truth is, most churches aren’t struggling with lack of content.
-They’re struggling with clarity.
+Most churches aren't struggling with lack of content.
+They're struggling with clarity.
 Too many messages at once.
 Too many platforms.
 Not enough time to step back and ask: What are we really trying to say...and who are we trying to reach?

 The 4 Types of Posts That Always Get Engagement